AlCalzone/ioBroker.zwave2/README.md

 * Fixed an issue where `Supervision Get` requests were not answered for sleeping nodes
 * Re-interviewing sleeping nodes now only resets the known information when the node wakes up
 * The `colors` dependency was recently [corrupted on purpose](https://www.theverge.com/2022/1/9/22874949/developer-corrupts-open-source-libraries-projects-affected).
 This patch updates all dependencies that depended on an affected version, directly or indirectly.

-### 2.4.2 (2021-12-23)
-* Fix: Additional node-related commands now respect and update the node status
-* Fixed an issue where the communication could get stuck after aborting a command
-* New and updated configuration files, see [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.9.0) and [here](https://github.com/zwave-js/node-zwave-js/releases/tag/v8.9.1)

 ## License